According to Bloomberg Magazine, Google taking up wind-power energy purchases to reduce emissions.

 So even as it devotes most of its renewable energy investments to solar.
 This egreen hedging of energy-related projects is the “trade-off aimed at reining in costs as the company seeks higher returns.”

-Google went to 30 percent green energy with virtually all of it from wind, up from 19 percent a year earlier.
+Google went to 30 percent green energy with virtually all of it from wind.
+Then up from 19 percent a year earlier.

-Yet of the $917 million that the company has invested in renewable-energy projects, about two-thirds—or $622 million —is channeled toward solar.
+Yet of the $917 million that the company has invested in renewable-energy projects, about two-thirds—or $622 million —is channeled.
+I mean only toward solar.

-Wind power is at least 50 percent cheaper than solar energy, according to data compiled by Bloomberg.
-That explains why Google, which consumes 2.26 million megawatt-hours of electricity a year, mainly for data centers that run its billions of Web searches, increasingly prefers wind.
-Whole Foods Market, Bank of New York Mellon (BK), Starbucks, and Intel are among those companies that made the biggest wind-power purchases in 2010, data compiled by Bloomberg New Energy Finance show.
+Thereby those increasingly prefer wind.
+Whole Foods Market, Bank of New York Mellon (BK), Starbucks and Intel.
+For they are among those companies.
+Those that made the biggest wind-power purchases in 2010.
+All from data compiled by the Bloomberg New Energy Finance show.

 “Wind energy is the lowest-cost form of renewable energy available now in the U.S.,” says Matt Kaplan, associate director of IHS Emerging Energy Research.
-“In general, wind has become a much more mature form of renewable energy and it’s now seen as almost a mainstream power generation in the U.S. That wasn’t the case three to four years ago.
+“In general, wind has become a much more mature form of renewable energy.
+Also it’s now seen as almost a mainstream power generation.
+Especially in the U.S. That wasn’t the case three to four years ago.
 The industry has made a lot of strides.”

-So talk about wind here, Bloomberg further reported that Global wind-energy increased in 2011 by 41 gigawatts!!
-This can juice up about 12 million U.S. homes, according to the Global Wind Energy Council.
+In addition, so talk about wind here.
+Because Bloomberg further reported.
+All that Global wind-energy increased in 2011 by 41 gigawatts!!
+This can juice up about 12 million U.S. homes.
+All according to the Global Wind Energy Council.